Venezuelan Andes montane forests

-The Venezuelan Andes montane forests (NT0175) is an ecoregion in the northern arm of the Andes in Venezuela.
+The Venezuelan Andes montane forests (NT0175) is an ecoregion in the northern arm of the Andes in Venezuela, South America.

 It contains montane and cloud forests, reaching up to the high-level Cordillera de Merida páramo high moor ecoregion.

 The forests are home to many endemic species of flora and fauna.

 Their lower levels are threatened by migrant farmers, who clear patches of forest to grow crops, then move on.

 Geography

 Location

-The Venezuelan Andes montane forests ecoregion covers most of the Venezuelan states of Mérida and Trujillo, much the state of Táchira and the highlands of the states of Lara and Barinas.
+The Venezuelan Andes montane forests ecoregion covers most of the Venezuelan states of Mérida and Trujillo, much of the state of Táchira, and the highlands of the states of Lara and Barinas.

 It includes a small area in Colombia.

 It covers the lower part of the Venezuelan extension of the Cordillera Occidental of the northern Andes.

 It has an area of 2,952,586 ha.

 To the southeast it adjoins the Llanos and the Apure–Villavicencio dry forests, and to the southwest adjoins the Cordillera Oriental montane forests.

 To the northwest it adjoins the Catatumbo moist forests and the Maracaibo dry forests.

 To the north it merges into Paraguana xeric scrub and La Costa xeric shrublands.

 It contains areas of Cordillera de Merida páramo on the higher ground.